-As grooms prepare to get married, it’s increasingly important for them to start finalizing an engagement ring purchase.
+As groom-enthusiasts prepare to get married, it’s increasingly important for them to start finalizing an engagement ring purchase.
 When it comes to wedding bands, there’s a lot of confusion about stone options and which stones are visually stunning and ethically sourced.
 To help clarify this topic, we’re taking a closer look at the two main types of diamonds: lab grown and natural.

 Lab grown diamonds are created in a controlled environment using cutting-edge technology.
 This approach means they are perfectly uniform in size and shape, with no imperfections, offering a gorgeous stone for an engagement ring.